Welcome. I am James McGillis.

 At Tuba City, the light was fading fast.
 As darkness fell, I had fifty miles to travel before reaching Navajo National Monument.
 My consciousness faded again.
 Was this a four lane, divide highway?
 No, it was a two-lane highway and should stay in the right-hand lane.
 After turning off U.S. 160 at Black Mesa, I still had nine miles of dark road ahead.
 Upon my arrival at Sunset Campground, darkness fell and stars began to shine.
 At my 7200-foot elevation, it was 43 f. degrees and the temperature was dropping fast.
 Although the San Francisco Peaks are often visible from there during daylight, that night those dark peaks hid from my sight.

-U.S. Highway 160 at Kerley Valley, near Tuba City, AZ - Click for larger image (http://jamesmcgillis.com)
+U.S. Highway 160 at Kerley Valley, on the way to Tuba City, AZ - Click for larger image (http://jamesmcgillis.com)

 Holding my breath as I approached the campground, I found that my favorite pull-through campsite was available.
 Setting up and leveling a travel trailer in the dark can be a daunting task.
 Having camped in the same spot at least six times in the past four years, I knew exactly how high to raise the left wheels of my coach.
 In fifteen minutes, I was inside my coach, turning up the thermostat on my forced-air heater.